mucar89/TpmsReceiver/README.md

 I used a random forum post for the 3-wire SPI (single pin for MISO and MOSI), but I can't find it again.

-This project cannot be done without them.
+This project couldn't have been finished without them.